With Cubs' rotation shaky, Jake Arrieta aims to power through injury

 “Not the normal flight on his pitches,” Bosio said.
 “It shows.
 He wants to power through it.
 It’s been an issue.
 He won’t make excuses.”

-Bosio said the crazy weather during April and May didn’t help matters, either, but it’s not known if the changes in Arrieta's grip have been a factor in his well-documented velocity drop.
+Bosio said the crazy weather during April and May didn’t help matters, either -- the skin issue made handling the ball in bad weather even more difficult -- but it’s not known if the changes in Arrieta's grip have been a factor in his well-documented velocity drop.
 His average fastball velocity was up a tick in his most recent start -- to 92.6 mph from 92.2 mph -- after not throwing on the side.
 It’s possible the speed could go up again after Arrieta only played catch all week.
 Bosio said the Cubs' training staff has been trying “new treatments” on the skin around Arrieta’s thumb, but until he takes the field on Saturday, no one will know how he’ll hold up.
 Still, Arrieta is like the rest of the staff: He wants the ball.

 “They are freaking warriors,” Bosio said. “[They] want to pitch through every little ailment.”